gboehl/dynare/doc/manual/source/the-model-file.rst

         0_n
         \end{pmatrix}

+   assuming that we are dealing with a reduced form VAR.
 If the VAR does not have a constant, we remove the first line of the system and the first column of the companion matrix :math:`\mathcal{C}.` Dynare only saves the companion in ``oo_.var.MODEL_NAME.CompanionMatrix``, since that is the only information required to compute the expectations.

    *Options*